EaES Major Course Requirements

 Math - title hidden

 We require 2 semesters of Calculus (MATH 180 and 181).
-Note, however, that Calculus makes heavy use of algebra and trigonometry.
-The Mathematics Department gives placement tests to determine your readiness for Calculus.
-Unless you performed well on the placement test, you must take MATH 121 (Precalculus Mathematics) first.
+Note, that Calculus makes heavy use of algebra and trigonometry.
+The Mathematics Department gives placement tests to determine a student’s prepardness for Calculus.
+Sometimes it may be recommended for a student to take MATH 121 (Precalculas Mathematics) prior to enrolling in MATH 180 and 181.

 Physics and Biology - title hidden